 Hartmann et al. (2019) found no long-term INP trend in their recent study, in which they analyzed ice core samples from Greenland and Svalbard with two droplet freezing devices.
-They found the overall range of observed concentrations to be comparable to present day concentrations.
+They found the overall range of observed concentrations to be comparable to present-day concentrations.
 INP concentrations did not seem to be influenced by either anthropogenic impacts or volcanic eruptions.
 Furthermore, sub-year samples showed a large variability, which was as high or even higher than the total range of the other samples from the ice cores.
 Hartmann et al. (2019) regularly observed an early nucleation onset, which they interpret as an influence from particles with biological origin.

 In general, past atmospheric INP concentrations of this ice core study align reasonably well to the lower end of INP concentrations currently observed in the atmosphere (Fig. 12).
 INP concentrations in this figure comprise data from vastly different environments and range over 4 orders of magnitude at a certain temperature (Kanji et al., 2017).
 However, our INP concentrations are significantly lower than those presented in Hartmann et al. (2019).
-Note that the data is difficult to compare as the freezing spectra do not overlap very well.
-Ice nucleation in this study occurred largely below $-25\,^{\circ}$ C, when most droplets were already frozen in the study of Hartmann et al. (2019).
-At $T=-20\,^{\circ}$ C Hartmann et al. (2019) found atmospheric INP concentrations from about 0.004 to about $2\,\mathrm{L}^{-1}$, whereas we found INP concentrations between 0.002 and $0.2\,\mathrm{L}^{-1}$.
-The conversion to atmospheric concentrations was handled differently in both studies, but this does not explain differences up to one order of magnitude.
-This disparity may arise from experimental (droplet volume, etc.), methodological (e.g. sample storage conditions) and or geographical differences, which may affect the deposition mechanisms and efficiency.
+Note that the data are difficult to compare as the freezing spectra do not overlap very well.
+Ice nucleation in this study occurred largely below $-25 \,^{\circ}$ C, when most droplets were already frozen in the study of Hartmann et al. (2019).
+At T = -20 °C Hartmann et al. (2019) found atmospheric INP concentrations from about 0.004 to about $2L^{-1}$, whereas we found INP concentrations between 0.002 and $0.2 L^{-1}$.
+The conversion to atmospheric concentrations was handled differently in both studies, but this does not explain differences of up to 1 order of magnitude.
+This disparity may arise from experimental (droplet volume), methodological (e.g., sample storage conditions), and/or geographical differences, which may affect the deposition mechanisms and efficiency.
 Unfortunately, large discrepancies between different INP counters are relatively common, even in controlled laboratory environments (Hiranuma et al., 2015; DeMott et al., 2018; Hiranuma et al., 2019), and can often not be fully explained.
-Furthermore, the "short-term" variability of adjacent seasonal, dust and volcano samples were usually lower than the overall variability of the total ice core samples in our study.
+Furthermore, the "short-term" variability of adjacent seasonal, dust, and volcano samples was usually lower than the overall variability of the total ice core samples in our study.
 Whether the INP concentration was influenced by volcanic eruptions or not cannot be assessed conclusively at this point.
-The Laki eruption of 1783 did not increase the INP concentration, however two samples from 1475 indicate volcanic dust particles with ice nucleation potential.
+The Laki eruption of 1783 did not increase the INP concentration; however two samples from 1475 indicate volcanic dust particles with ice nucleation potential.

 Similarly, we cannot fully exclude an anthropogenic impact on the Arctic INP population.
-In fact, some evidence indicates that the concentration of INP active at medium supercooled temperatures has changed significantly after 1960, where we found higher and more variable INP concentrations, compared to the rest of the ice core samples.
+In fact, some evidence indicates that the concentration of INPs active at medium supercooled temperatures has changed significantly after 1960, where we found higher and more variable INP concentrations, compared to the rest of the ice core samples.
 It is possible that this result could not be observed by Hartmann et al. (2019) for several reasons.
-First, Hartmann et al. (2019) mainly investigated the temperature regime from $-10\,^{\circ}\text{C}$ to $-20\,^{\circ}\text{C}$, while significant differences occurred in our study only below $-22\,^{\circ}\text{C}$.
-Second, the overall temporal distribution of samples in Hartmann et al. (2019) was less regular, had a coarser time resolution and included only few samples prior to the year 1735.
+First, Hartmann et al. (2019) mainly investigated the temperature regime from -10 to -20 °C, while significant differences occurred in our study only below -22 °C. Second, the overall temporal distribution of samples in Hartmann et al. (2019) was less regular, had a coarser time resolution, and included only few samples prior to the year 1735.
 Moreover, we specifically designed our sample selection (regular time intervals of 10 years, increased sample frequency after 1960) with this scientific question in mind.